-After application materials are received or submitted in person, prospective students will be scheduled to take the Wonderlic Scholastic Level Exam (SLE).
-After testing has occurred and all application materials are received, the admissions department will notify the applicant in writing of the admissions decision.
+After application materials are received or submitted in person, and the prospective student complete the admissions interviews, the admissions department will notify the applicant in writing of the admissions decision.
 Upon acceptance to Helms College, students will complete an Enrollment Agreement.